ATLANTOAXIAL INSTABILITY

 Neurological Symptoms

-• Loss of Coordination: Fine motor skills may be affected, leading to difficulty with tasks like buttoning a shirt or writing.
+- Loss of Coordination: In some cases, patients find a loss in motor skills motor skills, leading to difficulty with tasks like buttoning a shirt or writing.

 Spinal Cord Compression

-• Myelopathy: In severe cases, AAI may lead to myelopathy, which is damage to the spinal cord.
-In addition, symptoms of myelopathy include increased reflexes, spasticity, and difficulty controlling bowel or bladder function.
+- Myelopathy: In severe cases, AAI may lead to myelopathy, which is damage to the spinal cord.
+In addition, these symptoms include increased reflexes, spasticity, and difficulty controlling bowel or bladder function.

 Torticollis (Wry Neck)